 Annual CA NCI Report 2011

-Appeals Process (Consumers/Families) (Providers)
+Appeals Outcomes and the Process (Consumers/Families) (Providers)

 Cal PERS Annual Valuation Report

 Mission, Vision and Values

 The Department of Developmental Services (DDS) monitors the actions and efforts of Regional Centers to ensure they meet statutory, regulatory and contractual obligations, and uphold the values of the Lanterman Act, the legislation guiding the developmental services system in California.
 For more information on DDS’ monitoring activities, click on the oversight logo below: